cmotc/vaLAIR/LUA.md

 I still haven't done the Lua configuration for AI controlled entities.
 That's changing slowly, it's not something I want to do too fast.

-Some of the tables are counter-intuitively or unclearly named.
-I'll get to it about the time I get to converting the Vala to standard formatting.
-The functions are the preferred way to access the variables.
-I think they're pretty much consistent now so that's OK at least.